 You need to occasionally fertilize the Aglaonema plant with a liquid or slow-release fertilizer once every 6 to 8 weeks for proper plant care.
 Some experts recommend fertilizing it once before starting the growing season and then only at the end of the growing season.

 We have found the best way to fertilize Aglaonema is by using Miracle-Grow plant food.
-You can follow package instructions by putting one teaspoon of fertilizer in a gallon of water and mix it thoroughly.
-Then, pour the solution into a watering can and water the plant, avoid getting the leaves wet.
+You can follow package instructions by putting one teaspoon of fertilizer in a gallon of water and mixing it thoroughly.
+Then, pour the solution into a watering can and water the plant, avoiding getting the leaves wet.

 Can you propagate Aglaonema from a leaf?